gitdatalyse/datalysenpm/README.md

-# spanacomnpm
+# datalysenpm
 To install this module type in the ssh console to the directory where you installed NodeJS:

-npm install spanacomnpm
+npm install datalysenpm

 ----------------------

-More information in www.spanacom.com
+More information in www.datalyse.io/en/developers/